The Law on Rounding Work Hours in California

 One common approach to these difficulties is called “rounding.”
 Rounding is the practice of adjusting an employee’s hours worked, either up or down, to the nearest increment of a certain amount.
 That increment is usually easier to use when calculating their hours worked, and may also be more efficient for accounting purposes.

-California courts generally follow federal wage and hour laws, which allow employers to adopt policies that round their employees’ hours worked.3 A rounding policy cannot, however, consistently result in a failure to pay employees for their time worked.4
+For rounding specifically, California courts have looked to the federal wage and hour regulations, which permit employers to adopt policies that round employees’ hours worked.6 A rounding policy cannot, however, consistently result in a failure to pay employees for their time worked.7

 Put simply, employers are allowed to adopt fair rounding policies, but they can’t design their rounding policies to underpay their workers.
 Rounding policies must follow two rules: